kris-krsh02/fcc_personal_portfolio/README.md

 ## Features
 - CSS Grid
 - Fixed Navigation Bar
-- Elements resposive to the size of the viewport
+- Elements responsive to the size of the viewport

 ## Project Status
 Project is: _complete_.